AUDIO VERSION: YouTube Podbean

 LIE #5: GOD DOESN’T WANT TO TALK TO ME.

 God always wants to talk to you.
 As a Christian, you’ll never see the day that God tells you to shut up and go away.
 When they feel bogged down with shame, one of the first things Christians do is shut down on God.
 If they pray at all, it’s never about the things that are weighing most heavily on their minds.
 But the longer you avoid talking about the difficult issues with God, the more phony you are with Him.
 God hates hypocrisy and He loves total honesty.
 Now is the time to take an inventory of tough topics in your mind—all of those subjects which you find too embarrassing, awkward, and shameful to discuss with other humans.
-You need to be talking about everything with God, and the harder something is to pray about, the more urgently you need to do it (for help with this, see What to Do When It’s Too Hard to Talk to God).
+You need to be talking about everything with God, and the harder something is to pray about, the more urgently you need to do it.

 Even if you’re not a Christian, God still wants to talk to you.
 There are a lot of souls in this world who have been labeled “unforgivable” by other humans, therefore they are too afraid to approach God.
 If this is you, then you need to remember that God is not a human, and He doesn’t act like one.
 While humans are misers of mercy, God delights in being merciful.
 While humans love to focus on your past sins and current flaws, God focuses on your soul attitude towards Him.
 As your Creator, God has designed you with great potential to flourish and succeed with Him.
 As a non-Christian, the first step in you getting out from under shame is to start talking to God and to realize that obtaining salvation from Him has nothing to do with you earning His favor through good works.